swapnilsparsh/Turtle/README.md

 ## About
-This repo is for practicing Turtle
+This repository is for practicing Turtle

 ## Installation
 <code> pip install PythonTurtle </code>